Resources: Legal Resources

 National Office of the NLG - Prison Law Project

-The National Office of the National Lawyers Guild in New York does not provide lawyers or legal assistance; they offer free membership for jailhouse lawyers, which includes the ability to vote on national resultions and to receive the quarterly publication, Guild Notes.
-Also publishes Jailhouse Lawyers Handbook with Center for Constitutional Rights.
-See PARC RECOMMENDED BOOKS at the end of this Directory for more info on how to order.
-If CCR does not respond to your request for the Handbook in 2+ months, then request from the National NLG.
-There is also an online form available at https://www.jailhouselaw.org/ to request a Handbook.
+The National Lawyers Guild does not provide lawyers or legal assistance; they offer free membership for jailhouse lawyers, which includes the ability to vote on national resolutions and to receive the tri-annual newsletter, Guild Notes.
+The NLG also publishes the Jailhouse Lawyers Handbook with the Center for Constitutional Rights.

 Legal Resources